oidc-wp/openid-connect-generic/readme.md

 ### Changelog

+**3.0.7**
+* When requesting userinfo, send the access token using the Authorization header field as recommended in section 5.3.1 of the specs.

 **3.0.6**

 * If "Link Existing Users" is enabled, allow users who login with OpenID Connect to also log in with WordPress credentials